 Kogan S, Ospina LH, Mittal VA, Kimhy D: The Impact of Inflammation on Neurocognition and Psychosis Risk: A Critical Review.
 European Archives of Psychiatry and Clinical Neuroscience, In Press.
 PMID:31620871.

 Kraus MS, Gold JM, Barch DM, Walker TM, Chun CA, Buchanan RW, Csernansky JG, Goff DC, Green MF, Jarskog LF, Javitt DC, Kimhy D, Lieberman JA, McEvoy JP, Mesholam-Gately RI, Seidman LJ, Ball MP, Kern RS, McMahon RP, Robinson J, Marder SR, Keefe RSE.
 The Characteristics of Cognitive Neuroscience Tests in a Schizophrenia Cognition Clinical Trial: Psychometric Properties and Correlations with Standard Measures.
-Schizophrenia Research: Cognition, In Press.
+Schizophrenia Research: Cognition 2020; 19: 100161.
+PMID: 31832342.

 Yee C, Strauss G, Allen D, Haase C, Kimhy D, Mittal V. Trait Emotional Experience in Individuals with Schizophrenia and Youth at Clinical High-Risk for Psychosis.
-BJPsych Open, In Press.
+BJPsych Open 2019; 5(5): e78.
 PMID: 31500685.

 2016 - 2018